FordJ2/quickfix/README.md

-this project was created for a class last year. its not great, but i got the marks lol
+this project was created for a class in 2020. its not great, but i got the marks lol

 ## QUICKFIX